pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

 .. _XPLMCommandRef:

-Capsules
+Types
-********
+*****

-.. data:: XPLMCommandRef
+.. py:class:: XPLMCommandRef

     A command ref is an opaque identifier for an X-Plane command.
 Command references stay the same for the life of your plugin but not between executions of X-Plane.
 Command refs are used to execute commands, create commands, and create callbacks for particular commands.
 A command ref is returned by :py:func:`findCommand` or created by :py:func:`createCommand`.